-Although, for larnród Éireann, there was generally a decreasing or neutral trend in both measures between 2010 and 2014, this reduction can be partly attributable to a better matching of public transport supply with a changed transport demand.
+For larnród Éireann, there was generally a decreasing or neutral trend in both measures between 2010 and 2015, this reduction can be partly attributable to a better matching of public transport supply with a changed transport demand.
 In 2014 and to a lesser extent in other years the number of seat kilometres fell more rapidly than the number of kilometres operated.
 This is because larnród Éireann implemented a fleet strategy which allowed them to maintain the number of services provided but reduce costs by matching more closely the number of carriages required to the number of passengers travelling.
+In 2015 the vehicle seat kilometres increased by over 7% by increasing the number of carriages employed while maintaining the same number of in service vehicle kilmotres.

 For Luas services, a major contributory factor to the significant increases in both annual operated vehicle kilometres and annual operated vehicle seat kilometres in 2011 were the new line extensions introduced from late 2010 and 2011 (more details are available in Section 6).
 There was an approximate 7% reduction in Luas annual operated vehicle kilometres and annual operated vehicle seat kilometres in 2013 as a result of some service frequency changes but this was partially reversed in 2014 to cater for the increasing number of passenger journeys.
+2015 saw a marginal decrease in both measures despite carrying additional passenger journeys.